Radio-Interferometric Image Reconstruction with Denoising Diffusion Restoration Models: Discussion Conclusions

 \textbf{Uncertainty:} We did not find that the range of DDRM predictions accurately represented the reconstruction error, and therefore cannot be used as an image uncertainty.
 This could be improved by calibrating the DDPM~\citep{pang2023on}.
 Recent work by \citep{2023arXiv230203791T} has shown that conformal prediction can give finite-sample, distribution-free uncertainties for diffusion models.
 This method allows calibration of uncertainty thresholds on held-out data.

 \textbf{Transformation operator:} DDRM relies on finding the SVD of the linear transformation operator $\mathbf H$.
 In this work we considered a relatively simple transformation consisting of a 2D Fourier transform and $(u,v)$ sampling.
-However, contemporary imaging techniques used in radio interferometry need to account for $A$-terms $W$-terms \citep{Bhatnagar_2008, Cornwell_2008_W_proj}, related to the direction-dependent antenna response and sky curvature, respectively.
-The DDRM method could be extended to include $W-$terms by instead using the non-uniform discrete Fourier transform \citep[NUDFT;][]{BagchiMitra1999NUDFT}.
-Similarly, $A-$terms could be accounted for by including a matrix operator representing multiplication of the sky brightness by the primary beam $\mathbf A$:
+However, contemporary imaging techniques used in radio interferometry need to account for $A$-terms $W$-terms \citep{Bhatnagar_2008, Cornwell_2008_W_proj}, related to the direction-dependent antenna response and sky curvature, respectively. { $A-$terms could be accounted for by including a matrix operator representing multiplication of the sky brightness by the primary beam $\mathbf A$:

-extending Equation~\ref{eq:fwdmodel0}, though a new memory-efficient SVD would need to be defined for this operator.
+extending Equation~\ref{eq:fwdmodel0}, though a new memory-efficient SVD would need to be defined for this operator. $W-$terms can be modeled using the non-uniform discrete Fourier transform \citep[NUDFT;][]{BagchiMitra1999NUDFT}, but we find that the SVD decomposition is intractably large for realistic observations due to the large number of visibility points.